-- 2. Residential Living Areas.
-The University takes steps to ensure the safety of residential living areas.
-Entrances to the residence halls are locked on a twenty-four-hour basis.
-Residence hall staff members conduct nightly rounds.
-Access to residence halls is by University ID card, and only students living in a specific building have access to the building.
-Doors are locked twenty-four hours a day at Officers Circle historical housing, and residents have a separate key for entrance. - 3.
-Restricted Areas.
+- 3. Restricted Areas.
 Some buildings on campus have restricted-access areas.
-Normally these areas are closed to the public because of the nature of the research performed or because of valuable documents stored therein.
+Normally these areas are closed to the public because of the nature of the research performed or because of the valuable or sensitive nature of the equipment/informatio stored therein.
 Only authorized students and staff are allowed in these areas. - 4.
 Security in the Maintenance of Campus Facilities. - a.
 The Vice President for Administration is responsible for providing the resources necessary for maintaining a safe and secure campus environment.
-Units assigned direct responsibility include Public Safety, Plant Operations, Risk and Insurance Management and Environmental Health and Safety.
+Units assigned direct responsibility include University Police, Facility Operations, Risk and Insurance Services and Occupational and Environmental Health and Safety.
 These units work together to conduct annual campus risk surveys to identify safety and security vulnerabilities and to implement corrective actions.
 These units also provide opportunities for the campus community to report problems and concerns directly, such as 24 hour telephones and online reporting forms. - b.
-The following policies and websites contain additional information: - i.
-Inspections: Policy 3-113 - ii.
-Key Policy: Policy 3-234 - iii.
-Maintaining Outside illumination: http://ehs.utah.edu /environmental-programs/outside-illumination - iv.
-Reporting: http://www.ehs.utah.edu/EmergencyInfo /index.html - C. Professional Counselors - 1.
-As stated in Policy 1-011, Professional Counselors are encouraged, if and when they deem it appropriate, to inform the persons they are counseling of how to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-The Dean of Students Office will send periodic reminders to the directors of the appropriate entities on campus to remind counselors of this.
+The following policies and websites contain additional information:

+i.
+Inspections: Policy 3-113

+ii.
+Key Policy: Policy 3-234

+C. Professional Counselors

+1. As stated in Policy 1-011, Professional Counselors are encouraged, if and when they deem it appropriate, to inform the persons they are counseling of how to report crimes on a voluntary, confidential basis for inclusion in the

+ASR.
+The Office of the Dean of Students will send periodic reminders to the directors of the appropriate entities on campus to remind counselors of this.